-The respondent, as part of a group of 13 people from Afghanistan, including one woman and 2-4 minors, tried to cross the Serbia-Hungary border on the 28th of August.
-They left from Horgos and walked for about 4 hours until they reached a spot in the forest near road 55, where they made a halt.
-They waited there for two nights.
-On Monday morning around 8AM, a Hungarian Police patrol appeared.
-The respondent recalls seeing a drone flying over the location beforehand.
+The respondent, as part of a group of 13 people from Afghanistan, including one woman and 2-4 minors, tried to cross the Serbia-Hungary border on the 28th of August, the respondent stated.
+According to him, they left from Horgos and walked for about 4 hours until they reached a spot in the forest near road 55, where they made a halt.
+He stated that they waited there for two nights.
+On the morning of the 30th of August, around 8am, what is described as a Hungarian Police patrol appeared.
+The respondent recalled seeing a drone flying over the location beforehand.

-The vehicle was a van equipped with computers and high tech equipment.
+The vehicle was described as a van equipped with computers and high tech equipment.
 The respondent further described the vehicle as displaying a blue logo and the German inscription « Polizei ».
-He also believes he has heard the officers speaking German.
+He also believes that he heard the officers speaking German.

-A second patrol then joined the group, bringing the total of police officers present on the scene to 8.
+According to his statement, a second patrol then joined the group, bringing the total of men in uniform present on the scene to 8.

-The transit group was then brought to a container near the border. « We were 50, it was not possible to sit or breathe », recalls the repondent.
+The respondent reported that the group was then brought to a container near the border. « We were 50, it was not possible to sit or breathe », recalled the repondent.

-He states that a woman among the detainees informed the Hungarian Police of her intention to claim asylum but her demand was ignored.
-None of the detainees had access to water, food or toilet during the 3 hours they spent locked in this room.
+He stated that a woman among the detainees informed the uniformed men of her intention to claim asylum but her demand was reportedly ignored.
+None of the detainees had access to water, food or toilet during the 3 hours they spent locked in this room, the interviewee claimed.

-Members of the group were then summoned to exit the detention area by pairs.
-They walked in line to the border door for 30 minutes, escorted by several police officers including some wearing camouflage uniforms.
+He reported that the members of the group were then summoned to exit the detention area by pairs.
+He described that they walked in line to the border door for 30 minutes, escorted by several uniformed men, including some described as wearing camouflage uniforms.

-Once they reached the border point, they were all asked to kneel down.
-A picture of each of them was taken.
-Each individual was then ordered to walk through the door that leads to the Serbian side of the border.
-A Hungarian Police officer filmed the whole process.
+The respondent said that once they reached the border point, they were all asked to kneel down.
+According to him, a picture of each of them was taken.
+Each individual was then reportedly ordered to walk through the door that leads to the Serbian side of the border.
+The interviewee claimed that a Hungarian man in uniform filmed the whole process.